-- Insert the windmill assembly into the base, with the ends of the wire going into the holes on the base. - After the windmill is in place twist the wire together to hold it down against the base.
+- Take another short piece of wire and bend it into a "U" shape, then thread it through a hole in the bottom of the windmill assembly. - Insert the windmill assembly into the base, with the ends of the wire going into the holes on the base. - After the windmill is in place twist the wire together to hold it down against the base. - 3 [Not Shown] Add the third wire to the thinner piece to hold it down to the base.

-Step 15 - Add Fan Blade
+Step 16 - Add Fan Blade

 - With the windmill in place you can now press the fan blade onto the shaft of the motor. - The blade should spin freely.
-If it does not, it may help to press it onto the shaft leaving a small gap between the fan blade and the motor housing. - Give the fan blade a spin with your finger, or try to blow on it, and make sure it spins.
+If it does not, make sure you leave a small gap between the fan blade and the motor housing when pressing the blade onto the shaft. - Give the fan blade a spin with your finger, or try to blow on it, and make sure it spins.

-Step 16 - Thread Motor Wires through Large Holes
+Step 17 - Thread Motor Wires through Large Holes